mParticle/docs/src/pages/integrations/iterable/event/index.md

 ### Create a Mobile API Key

-Create a dedicated **Mobile API key** for the Iterable Event ntegration:
+Create a dedicated **Mobile API key** for the Iterable Event integration:

 1. In the Iterable UI, navigate to to Integrations -> API Keys
 2. Click the "NEW API KEY" button